geoscixyz/em/content/case_histories/mt_isa/setup.rst

 Geological Background
 ---------------------

-The geology of the Cluny region and the southern extent of the Mt Isa lease is dominated by fault-repeated, steeply dipping stratigraphy of Native Bee Siltstone, Breakaway Shale, Moondarra Siltstone that incorporates the Mt Novit Horizon, Surprise Creek Formation, and Eastern Creek Volcanics as shown in :numref:`Geology_Section`.
-The Mt Novit Horizon consists of a sequence of mica schists, phyllites and metasiltstones containing gossanous material of coarse grained pyrite, pyrrhotite, and magnetite, with variable sphalerite, galena, marcasite, chalcopyrite, arsenopyrite and accessories :cite:`russel1978`.
-Exploration along this horizon has occurred over a 40 year period.
-The best drilling intersection recorded is from a 4 m interval containing 100 g/T Ag, 7.6% Pb and 11.6% Zn :cite:`poole1981`.

 .. figure:: ./images/Geological_Section_Paper.png
     :align: left
-    :scale: 80%
+    :figwidth: 50%
     :name: Geology_Section

     Vertical cross section of geology from Mount Isa.
 The mineralisation occurs within the Native Bee Siltstone as shown by the circle.

+The geology of the Cluny region and the southern extent of the Mt Isa lease is dominated by fault-repeated, steeply dipping stratigraphy of Native Bee Siltstone, Breakaway Shale, Moondarra Siltstone that incorporates the Mt Novit Horizon, Surprise Creek Formation, and Eastern Creek Volcanics as shown in :numref:`Geology_Section`.
+The Mt Novit Horizon consists of a sequence of mica schists, phyllites and metasiltstones containing gossanous material of coarse grained pyrite, pyrrhotite, and magnetite, with variable sphalerite, galena, marcasite, chalcopyrite, arsenopyrite and accessories :cite:`russel1978`.
+Exploration along this horizon has occurred over a 40 year period.
+The best drilling intersection recorded is from a 4 m interval containing 100 g/T Ag, 7.6% Pb and 11.6% Zn :cite:`poole1981`.

 At Cluny, copper mineralisation is frequently expected in conjunction with lead/zinc mineralisation.
 The Native Bee Siltstone and Moondarra Siltstone are considered to be favourable host stratigraphy for mineralisation.
 An exploration target in this area is a unit that is  conductive and chargeable.
 In the geologic section :numref:`Geology_Section`  the exploration target is denoted by the circle within the Native Bee Siltstone.

 .. **References:**